 8. Share examples of successful guideline development activities

-It is important to celebrate success and share the many positive and successful initiatives in Indigenous Health.
+It is important to celebrate success and share the many positive and successful initiatives in Indigenous Health at national levels (for example the National Aboriginal and Torres Strait Islander Cancer Framework (2015)) and at local levels (for example Success stories in Indigenous Health).
 This helps to build knowledge, inspire others and counteract the prevailing deficit discourse.

 Sharing the results with other communities, organisations, policymakers and funding bodies may be done in many ways: through community meetings, stakeholder meetings, conference presentations, radio interviews, media articles and publications in journals.

-A resource produced by ANTaR (formerly Australians for Native Title and Reconciliation), Success stories in Indigenous Health, showcases successful Aboriginal and Torres Strait Islander health projects, which demonstrate the importance of evidence-based projects that are community-owned and led.
-The Central Australian Rural Practitioners Association's (CARPA) Remote Primary Health Care Manuals are also good examples of advice developed for remote communities by practicing remote health clinicians, using a ‘by the user for the user’ model.
+The Central Australian Rural Practitioners Association's (CARPA) Remote Primary Health Care Manuals are examples of advice developed for remote communities by practicing remote health clinicians, using a ‘by the user for the user’ model.
 CARPA have developed a women’s business module that is a ‘Standard Treatment Manual for Women’s Business’.

 Since 2002, NHMRC, the Canadian Institutes of Health Research (CIHR), and the Health Research Council of New Zealand (HRC) have been signatories to a tripartite agreement to improve Indigenous Peoples’ health.
 The Agreement commits the three agencies to working to improve the health of Indigenous Peoples through the sharing of best-practice, information, and expertise.
-The Tripartite Agreement was re-signed in 2017 and intends to:
+The 2017 Tripartite Agreement intends to:

 - strengthen the capacity and capability of Indigenous health and medical researchers

 - use international research initiatives and calls for research to encourage international collaboration on health and research issues of relevance to Indigenous populations